Aircraft Mechanics and Service Technicians

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 76% responded “Every day.”

 -